officialcjunior/officialcjunior.github.io/content/blog/2020-1-17-The-Bus-Pirate-Manual.md

 ## I2C

-To get started, connect the MOSI pin of the Buspirate to the SDA pin and the Clock pin to the SCL pin of the ciruit.
+To get started, connect the MOSI pin of the Buspirate to the SDA pin and the Clock pin to the SCL pin of the circuit.

 To set up the Bus Pirate to read data being sent through I2C, choose 4 from the Mode Menu.